 Night Sky Photography Workshops, Tours, Talks

-Paul D, Massachusetts: Fantastic experience I highly recommend joining the adventure.
-I attended last year and I was a complete novice and a little nervous.
-Everyone was so supportive and willing to teach and share their extensive knowledge The experience gave me the push to travel and take more photos.
-I am attending this year to continue the journey and adventure with these great people.
-Everyone I have talked with and exchanged correspondence with has been very warm and welcoming. they have made me feel at home.
+Paul Gimler, Massachusetts (2022) Fantastic experience.
+I highly recommend joining the adventure.
+I attended in 2021 and I was a complete novice and a little nervous.
+Everyone was so supportive and willing to teach and share their extensive knowledge.
+The experience gave me the push to travel and take more photos.
+I am attending again to continue the journey and adventure with these great people.

-Anuja D, Maine: the entire team of MSPR were fantastic!
-I still don’t have the right words to describe how seeing the Milky Way for the first time made me feel but the entire experience was everything I had hoped for and so much more.
+Anuja Doshi, Maine (2021) Babak, Bruce and the entire team of MSPR were fantastic!
+I still don’t have the right words to describe how seeing the Milky Way for the first time made me feel, but the entire experience was everything I had hoped for and so much more.
 Babak’s passion for the night sky and photography was truly inspiring and it was such an honor to learn from him.
 I will certainly be signing up for one of his future workshops!
-Also, kudos to the kitchen staff and chef for preparing such wonderful meals all days.
+Also, kudos to the kitchen staff and chef for preparing such wonderful meals all 4 days.